maread99/aoc/2023/README.md

 See the [main README](https://github.com/maread99/aoc) for notes on how I go about aoc.
 There are also some decent references there.

+Not a bad year.
+Got them all out albeit needing...
+- a peek elsewhere to realise I'd neglected to include a cache in day 12 😱
+- a peek elsewhere to discover sympy for 24b
+- to use someone else's solution to get the answer out for 21b which in turn allowed me to debug my own solution by working backwards

 ## Reference

 ### Summary of key features of solutions